igwgames/nes-starter-kit/guide/section_1/nes_miscellany.md

 This results in us using some amount of trickery for storage - such as packing multiple small values into a single byte, and using the `unsigned char` type everywhere.
 (It takes up 1 byte.
-An int takes up 2.)
+The `int` type takes up 2.)

 As a result, you will also need to do some things that otherwise might be bad C practice.
 Here are some examples:
-- Use global variables where possible
+- Use global variables wherever possible
 - Reuse the same variable for multiple things (Use `#define` to make things more readable)
 - Avoid using function parameters if a global variable could suffice
-- Prefer separate arrays of bytes to arrays of structs
+- Prefer separate arrays of bytes instead of arrays of structs
-- *always use the `const` keyword when defining constant data*
+- Always use the `const` keyword when defining constant data
 - Prefer using `++i` over `i++` - the resulting code is smaller and faster
 - Use bit shifting (`<<` and `>>`) in place of multiplication and division whenever possible

 ## The zero page is a small amount of "special" ram

-The NES has 255 bytes that can be accessed a little faster than the rest.
+The NES has 256 bytes that can be accessed a little faster than the rest.
 This is called the "zero page" - you will see us define a number of variables with `ZEROPAGE_VAR` - this will create that variable in this space.
 This should be used for your most frequently- accessed variables.
 The engine uses a lot of this space already, so choose carefully.